ChippyPlus/kcloud/README.md

 coming soon but for now heres a road map
 keep in mind built with intellij idea professional
+please not this is still very much in development and might be difficult to run effectively on other platforms

 - [x] basic math operations